Sympathy for the Underdog: Production

 This is the ninth film in the Bakuto (Gambler) series of films that was produced by Toei Studios and starred Koji Tsuruta (except for the film Gambler Clan, which starred Ken Takakura in his place).
 Fukasaku had previously directed Bakuto kaisanshiki (Gambler's Farewell), the sixth film in the series.

 Set and filmed in Okinawa, Sympathy for the Underdog has similarities to actual real-life events.
 It was not until several months after the film was released that America gave control of Okinawa back to the Japanese.
 But yakuza fled to the prefecture in the late 1960s in anticipation of the new business opportunities created once US forces withdrew.
 This ultimately led to the Yamaguchi-gumi, the largest criminal organization in the country, leading a ten-year war in Okinawa against other gangs.
 However, this was only just starting when the film went into production.

 Inspired by movies about the French Foreign Legion, "and stories about people who cross national borders and ended up fighting in foreign wars," Fukasaku originally wanted to make a film about yakuza that end up in Vietnam, but stated that this ultimately proved "impossible."
 Fukusaku biographer Sadao Yamane stated that Sympathy for the Underdog was originally developed as a sequel to Japan Organized Crime Boss, a Fukasaku film from 1969 also starring Tsuruta and Ando, until the director saw The Battle of Algiers.
 It was then that, Yamane thinks, Fukasaku decided to make a film about "foreigners" and "resistance groups" within a yakuza film.

+Home media

+Home Vision Entertainment released the movie on DVD in North America in 2005.

+Radiance Films released the movie on Blu-ray in the United States, United Kingdom, and Canada in June 2024.